blongworth/amstools/README.md

     "DSN=database;UID=username;PWD=password"

+This can be done from R with the `Sys.setenv` command.
 The database also has to be set up as an ODBC connection.